wiidede/vue-range-multi/README.md

 ## theme

-If you want to customize the theme, just use css variables to override the default theme.
+If you want to customize the theme, just use CSS variables to override the default theme.

 ```css
 .m-range-theme {